 II.
 STATEMENT OF REGULATION

-(1) The Board of Trustees adopts this regulation in support of the UNF Textbook Affordability Program (the Program) to minimize the cost of required or recommended textbooks and instructional materials for students while maintaining the quality of education and academic freedom.
+A. The Board of Trustees adopts this regulation in support of the UNF Textbook Affordability Program (the Program) to minimize the cost of required or recommended textbooks and instructional materials for students while maintaining the quality of education and academic freedom.
 Activities and initiatives in support of the Program include:

-(a) Selection of textbooks and instructional materials through cost-benefit analyses that enable students to obtain the highest-quality product at the lowest available price, by considering:
+1. Selection of textbooks and instructional materials through cost-benefit analyses that enable students to obtain the highest-quality product at the lowest available price, by considering:

-1. Purchasing digital textbooks in bulk;
+a.
+Purchasing digital textbooks in bulk;

-2. Expanding the use of open-access textbooks and instructional materials;
+b.
+Expanding the use of open-access textbooks and instructional materials;

-3. Providing rental options for textbooks and instructional materials;
+c.
+Providing rental options for textbooks and instructional materials;

-4. Increasing the availability and use of affordable digital textbooks and learning objects;
+d.
+Increasing the availability and use of affordable digital textbooks and learning objects;

-5. Developing mechanisms to assist in buying, renting, selling, and sharing textbooks and instructional materials;
+e.
+Developing mechanisms to assist in buying, renting, selling, and sharing textbooks and instructional materials;

-6. The length of time that textbooks and instructional materials remain in use; 7.
+f.
+The length of time that textbooks and instructional materials remain in use; g.
 An evaluation of cost savings for textbooks and instructional materials which a student may realize if individual students are able to exercise opt-in or opt-out provisions for the purchase of the materials.

-(b) The use of innovative pricing techniques and payment options for textbooks and instructional materials in consultation with providers including the bookstore.
+2. The use of innovative pricing techniques and payment options for textbooks and instructional materials in consultation with providers including the bookstore.
 The pricing techniques and payment options